AgrI-Mitra/docs/Database.md

   - feedback: An optional relation to the feedback model, indicating feedback associated with this conversation.
   - @@unique([id]): Ensures that the id field is unique for each record.
 -----------
-### User
+### User (named as user this denotes a session as we do not store user information)
-- This model stores information about users who interact with the system.
+- This model stores information about user sessions, the user using same browser will maintain there session till they refresh.

-  - id: A unique identifier for each user, stored as a UUID.
+  - id: A unique identifier for each user session, stored as a UUID.
-  - createdAt: Timestamp for when the user was created, defaults to the current time.
+  - createdAt: Timestamp for when the user session was created, defaults to the current time.
-  - identifier: Optional string representing an identifier for the user (e.g., username or email).
+  - identifier: Optional string representing an identifier for the user for that session.
-  - isVerified: A boolean indicating whether the user is verified or not, defaults to false.
+  - isVerified: A boolean indicating whether the user session is verified or not, defaults to false. (via PM KISAN OTP)
   - messages: A one-to-many relationship to the Message model, representing all messages sent by this user.
 -----------
 ### Message